 This subsection shows the contributions made by the individual (or family, if combined as a family) and any repeating giving profiles that they have.
-Staff members can be granted access to create new recurring giving profiles or edit existing ones from this page.
+Staff members with security-level access can create new reoccurring giving profiles, or edit existing ones.